 * Want to make it really official?
 Send two copies to The Library of Congress.
-You might also consider giving copies to museum, public or institutional libraries in the area where most people are familiar with your work... but contact their acquisitions departments and ask if you can send copies first.
+You might also consider giving copies to museum, public or institutional libraries areas where the most people are familiar with your work... but contact their acquisitions departments first and ask if you can send copies.

 What to avoid:

 * Name dropping.
 Mentioning the world's great artists or art movements with the intention of forming connections between your work and theirs is not productive.
-Readers won't take this seriously, and you certainly don't want to put your art up against that of the great artists of all time.
-That's a losing battle if there ever was one.
+Readers won't take this seriously, and you certainly don't want to put your art up against art by the great artists of all time.
+That's a losing battle no matter how you look at it.

 * Exaggeration.
 Tell it like it is and not like you want it to be.
-For example, if you once hung a painting for a week at a bar in Berlin, don't say you've exhibited internationally.
-Misrepresenting yourself or your accomplishments can negate everything else you show and say in your catalog, whether it's true or not.
+For example, if you once hung a painting for a week at a bar in Berlin, don't use it as an excuse to say you've exhibited internationally.
+Misrepresenting yourself or your accomplishments can negate everything else you're trying to accomplish with your catalog, whether it's true or not.

 A well-written and illustrated book or catalog becomes a historical record of your artwork that ultimately outlasts you and serves to document a particular period of your career for anyone researching your art in the future.
 So take your time, think it through, and get professional input or opinions whenever possible.
 Create a lasting legacy for yourself and your art starting now.